defold/doc/docs/en/manuals/extensions-details.md

 org.jetbrains.annotations:13.0
 com.google.guava.guava:18.0
 ```
-*We plan to move Firebase messages and Google Play Services to its own extensions.*
+*We plan to move Google Play Services to its own extensions.*

 ## Win32 + Clang